 It takes effect as soon as the attorney signs unless you have included any conditions or restrictions about when the power should commence.

 Can I change my mind at any time?

 Yes.
 You can cancel or amend the Enduring Power of Attorney at any time while you are mentally capable.
 For example if the attorney you have chosen dies or becomes incapable or no longer wishes to act on your behalf you will need to appoint a new attorney.

 If your attorney(s) have reason in the future to believe that you are becoming mentally incapable of managing your affairs they will have to apply to the High Court (Office of Care and Protection) for registration of this power.
 You will receive notification of the attorney’s application to the court.
 The court may question the attorney’s handling of your affairs and may cancel his power at any time if it is not satisfied that the attorney is acting in your best interests.

 Who can I contact to make further enquires?

 Any solicitor can provide advice and the Office of Care and Protection can supply general guidance.
 See opposite for details of how to contact or visit the Office of Care and Protection.

 Where is the Office of Care and Protection?

 The Office of Care and Protection is located in the Royal Courts of Justice at the lower end of Chichester Street, central Belfast.
 The map opposite gives a general plan of Belfast and in particular shows the Royal Courts of Justice and the details of public transport and the nearest car parks.

-Any enquiries may be made in person by telephone or by post to:The Office of Care and Protection Room 2.02, First Floor Royal Courts of Justice Chichester Street Belfast BT1 3JF
+Any enquiries may be made via email email@example.com or in person, by telephone or by post to:The Office of Care and Protection Room 2.02, First Floor Royal Courts of Justice Chichester Street Belfast BT1 3JF